Teaching/Building Online Courses

 See stage one on C.A.L.’s Online Learning Certification page.

 Yes, work with the respective faculty member to devise an agreement and build the course.

 To initiate the peer review process, a faculty member must complete the UDC Online/Hybrid Course Proposal Form.
-Prior to completing the course proposal form, the faculty member must request and populate a Blackboard course site in accordance with the Quality Matters Rubric (fifth edition).
+Prior to completing the course proposal form, the faculty member must request and populate a Blackboard course site in accordance with the Quality Matters Rubric (sixth edition).
 Once a faculty member submits a course proposal form, a team of certified peer reviewers will review the course, provide feedback, and allow for revisions if necessary.
 The peer review process takes approximately one month to complete.
 The faculty member will have one week to complete any necessary revisions.
 Once the necessary revisions are complete, the course will meet standards, be certified, and become eligible to be offered online at UDC.

 Click this >> link <<.

 Consultations are tailored to each faculty or staff member’s specific needs.
 Please click on this link to request a consultation from the Center for the Advancement of Learning—a C.A.L. team member will be in touch with you soon.

 Faculty members complete the UDC Online/Hybrid Course Proposal Form.